hot-glue-for-rails/hot-glue/README.md

 # Getting Started

-_If you are on Rails 6, skip to section Rails 6 Setup and complete those steps FIRST._
+_If you are on Rails 6, see [LEGACY SETUP FOR RAILS 6](https://github/jasonfb/hot-glue/README2.md) and complete those steps FIRST._

+## 1. Rails 7 New App

+There are two ways to create new apps on Rails 7: With or without ImportMap.
+These instructions prefer the Without Importmap method, but to help you choose [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-do-i-need-importmap-rails/)

+`rails new --css=bootstrap --javascript=webpack`

+Confirm that both Stimulus and Turbo are working.
+For the quick step-by-step on confirm that both Stiumuls and Turbo are working for your new JSBundling-Rails/CSSBunlding-Rails setup [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-new-app-with-js-bundling-css-bundling/).

+(Note that Bootstrap is optional for Hot Glue, see the layout option below.)

+For the old method of installing Bootstrap [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap/)

+Remember, for Rails 6 you must go through the [LEGACY SETUP FOR RAILS 6](https://github/jasonfb/hot-glue/README2.md) before continueing.

-## 1. ADD RSPEC, FACTORY-BOT, AND FFAKER
+## 2. ADD RSPEC, FACTORY-BOT, AND FFAKER

 add these 3 gems to your gemfile **inside a group for both :development and :test*.
 Do not add these gems to only the :test group or else your will have problems with the generators.
 ```